trichtu/Anatomical-awareness-in-the-electric-field-estimation/README.md

 or
 python main.py --mode test --model two_step

-### It would be hopeful to provide a better insight for your work, and if any help for your work, please cite
+### if there is any help for your work and insights, it would be better to cite:

 Liang Ma, & Gangliang Zhong et al., (2021) anatomical awareness improves the accuracy of the real-time electric field estimation, processedings of IJCNN 2021, China ShenZhen.